- Trading for beginners

 With the many benefits of currency pegs, it is why the idea has managed to creep into the cryptocurrency world.
 Stablecoins are the most recent version of pegging in the crypto world.

 A stablecoin is a cryptocurrency whose value is pegged to a real-world asset, such as a fiat currency.
 There are now over 50 projects in the crypto world that involve stablecoins.

 Stablecoins perform an important function in an industry plagued by high price volatility; price swings of 5-10% daily are not uncommon in cryptocurrencies.
 Stablecoins offer the utility of easily converting crypto coins into fiat money.
 They are essentially an effort to provide the benefits of cryptocurrencies alongside the stability and trust of conventional fiat.

 Going forward though, stablecoins would solve the liquidity problems of many crypto exchanges, while the technology could also pave the way for more financial services, such as loans and insurance, to be implemented in the crypto world.

 Some examples of stablecoins include Tether and TrueUSD which are pegged to the US dollar and bitCNY, which is pegged to the Chinese yuan (CNY).

 Currency pegs play a significant role in forex trading and learning about them can also create arbitrage opportunities for traders.
-Learning more about the markets and understanding what impact market movements, will no doubt expand your capacity to take advantage of low risk but lucrative opportunities in forex trading.
-Join AvaTrade now and gain access to our comprehensive educational centre and step into the trading arena with confidence.
+Learning more about the markets and understanding what impact market movements, will no doubt expand your capacity to take advantage of low risk but lucrative opportunities opening a forex trading account.
+Join AvaTrade broker now and gain access to our comprehensive educational center and step into the trading arena with confidence.